Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Library of the Cobalt Soul.md

-# Library of the Cobalt Soul
+ibrary of the Cobalt So

 Under the enlightening scriptures of [[Ioun]], teachers, priests, and monks who have been drawn to the calling of truth and knowledge spend their lives training within the Library of the Cobalt Soul.
 Rather than a single physical building, the Library of the Cobalt Soul is a collective term for the universal knowledge and philosophies upheld by those who follow [[Ioun]]’s teachings.
 The Cobalt Soul is guided by a central belief that true strength is found in understanding the world around you.
 Despite their idealism, the pursuit of truth is hampered by the realities of life in the [[Dwendalian Empire|empire]]: politics, propaganda, and the dangers of the wilderness.